 Detach the lamp from the terminal block only.

 Do not disconnect cables.

-STEP 7 ' Reattach terminal block and insert lamp

-- Secure the new lamp module to the terminal block with the single screw. - Insert the new lamp module into the lamp compartment as shown in Figure 4.6.
+STEP 7 Attach new lamp to the terminal block and insert

-For 700W or 1200W models: Looking into the lamp compartment, the terminal block should be located at approximately "3 o'clock", i.e., roughly centered and on the side of the lamp facing the projector front.
-See right, top example.
-Make sure the main lamp cables travel over the lamp, i.e. NOT along the lamp compartment floor.
+- Secure the new lamp module to the terminal block with the single screw, then insert into the lamp compartment as described below: - into the lamp compartment, the terminal block should be located at approximately "9 o'clock", i.e., roughly centered and on the side of the lamp facing the projector rear.

+Make sure heavy

+lamp cables are